How to make brilliant home brew

 Now to get to the fun part.

 Mashing the grains is the process of getting the sugars, flavour & colour out from the grain by steeping them in hot water.
-Think about it like your making porridge, just as easy, a lot better smelling.
+Think about it like you're making porridge, just as easy, but a lot better smelling.